 Only the highest level of care

 The trauma medical director, an advanced practice nurse and quality improvement nurse monitor care of every injured patient.
-They discuss all the critical issues with the care team and refer patients to a trauma physician or a trauma committee made up of experts from multiple specialties to review and identify opportunities for improvement.
+They discuss all the critical issues with the care team and refer patients to a trauma physician or a trauma committee made up of experts from multiple specialties to ensure the best care.

 Minimizing radiation exposure

 If your child requires imaging tests like X-rays or a CT scan, we make sure that they’re exposed to the smallest amount of radiation possible.
 We have the latest technology and equipment to offer the lowest doses of radiation — three times less than the standard doses at adult hospitals.
 If you want your child treated at Children’s, ask your local hospital to transfer your child before any non-urgent diagnostic care is provided.
 Learn more about our Imaging Department.

 We never want to put your child through unnecessary surgery.
 In Children’s EDTC, 95% of spleen injuries, 99% of liver injuries and 100% of renal injuries are treated successfully without surgery.